 Looking back at my initial attempts at creating renderings of spaceships I can see that they lack a little sophistication.
 However that is due to two factors.
 I was a self-taught beginner and the lack of capability from both the software and my desktop computer.

-The designin the first image is literally my first attempt at designing a spaceship.
+The design in the first image is literally his first attempt at designing a spaceship.
 It was modeled in one sitting in late 2000 with AutoCAD.
 It was rendered as shown here in Solidworks later.

-I created around fifty spaceship designs from 2000 till 2010 – almost all in Solidworks.
-Sadly I no longer have any of the original files.
-I do have a pdf file which I created at the time under my birth name (Mark Russell).
+Bert created around fifty spaceship designs from 2000 till 2010 – almost all in Solidworks.
+Sadly he no longer has any of the original files.
+He does have a pdf file which he created at the time under his birth name (Mark Russell).
 Click the button below to see this open in a new tab.

-The following three videos represent my attempts at rendering video in Solidworks.
+The following three videos represent Bert’s attempts at rendering video in Solidworks.